Ryanair Cabin Toiletries Rules Explained

 So while Ryanair does allow toiletries in hand luggage, they must still pass airport screening requirements before you ever reach the gate.

 This is where many travellers get caught out.
-They focus on bag size and forget about liquid restrictions.
+They focus on bag size and forget about liquid restrictions - and increasingly, they assume the rule that applied last time they flew still applies now.

 What toiletries can you take on a Ryanair flight?